snprajwal/gee/README.md

 ## License

-This project is licensed under the MIT License and is available [here](LICENSE).
+This project is licensed under the MIT License, which is available [here](LICENSE).